learn-co-curriculum/dsc-intervals-with-t-distribution-lab/README.md

 ### Interpreting the Confidence Interval

 We can see that the calculated confidence interval (`ci`) includes the true population mean (`population_mean`) calculated above.
-That makes sense because we chose a 95% confidence level, meaning we're 95% confident that the computed confidence interval contains the true mean.
+Since we generated a 95% confidence interval, we would expect that, if we repeatedly drew samples and calculated confidence intervals in the same way, the true population mean would be present within 95% of the confidence intervals we would calculate.

+We will illustrate (and visualize!) this point below.

 ## Confidence Intervals of Repeated Samples